timlabs/uscode/United States Code/TITLE 37-PAY AND ALLOWANCES OF THE UNIFORMED SERVICES/CHAPTER 03-BASIC PAY/CHAPTER 03-BASIC PAY.md

   * (4) The Sergeant Major of the Marine Corps.

+  * (5) The senior enlisted advisor of the Space Force.

-  * (5) The Master Chief Petty Officer of the Coast Guard.
+  * (6) The Master Chief Petty Officer of the Coast Guard.

 ### §211.
 Participation in Thrift Savings Plan
 * (a) DEFINITION.—In this section, the term "member" means—